DallanQ/lotr_journeys_in_middle_earth/Manual.md

 *If a hero has two successes, they select the "+" twice.*

-- Some tests provide a number that indicates how many successes are required to pass (e.g., "Test > icon of a blazing fire; 1").
+- Some tests provide a number that indicates how many successes are required to pass (e.g., "Test (icon of a blazing fire); 1").
 If the hero has successes equal to or greater than the required number, they pass the test.
 Otherwise, they fail the test.
 In either situation, the app provides the hero with further instructions.

 - Successes are used in different ways when attacking enemies and when negating damage and fear, both of which are described later.